lautisilber/youtube_playlist_downloader/README.md

 - add the playlist urls to a file named ```playlist_urls.json``` as a list (```["url_1", "url_2", "url_3", "etc"]```)
 - run the script
-- stop ir at any time and re-run it to resume downloads
+- stop it at any time and re-run it to resume downloads